-When a PCB fabricator receives a data set, the first thing he does is to load it into his CAM system to recreate a model of the PCB.
-That model which will drive manufacturing.
-To create this model all image files must be converted and the function of each file in the stack must be clearly defined so it is clear which is the top copper layer, which is the solder mask, etc. The layer structure, this is the position of each layer, must be defined - a PCB is not a pile of unrelated images but a strictly ordered set of layers that are laminated together.
+When a PCB fabricator receives a data set, the first thing he does is load it into his CAM system to recreate a model of the PCB.
+This is the model that will drive manufacturing.
+To create this model, all image files must be converted and the function of each file in the stack must be clearly defined so it is clear which is the top copper layer, which is the solder mask, etc. The layer structure-the position of each layer-must be defined.
+After all, a PCB is not a pile of unrelated images, but a strictly ordered set of layers that are laminated together.